 A bit like putting security screens all over the front of your house and then leaving the back door open.

 In the past, organisations have failed to understand how the interactions between human and machine make organisations vulnerable to cybercrime.
-This fixation on ‘technical’ security means organisations have overlooked what Professor Slay calls ‘the human in the loop’.
+This fixation on ‘technical’ security means organisations have overlooked ‘the human in the loop’.

 No single set of security measures can ensure an organisation’s safety and there is no simple way to guarantee cybersecurity.
-However, Professor Slay says that one place to start for a Chief Information Officer would be an audit of the systems, the development of an enterprise security plan, the establishment of a cybersecurity team or the purchasing of managed services.
+However, one place to start for a Chief Information Officer would be an audit of the systems, the development of an enterprise security plan, the establishment of a cybersecurity team or the purchasing of managed services.

 Security costs money, and it’s important for each organisation to understand its own risks and requirements in relation to a potential hack.
 A defence contractor, for example, would spend much more than a garden centre.
-Professor Slay says pricing your cybersecurity requirements is about valuing assets, determining the effect of a breach, assessing risk and mediating it.
+Pricing your cybersecurity requirements is about valuing assets, determining the effect of a breach, assessing risk and mediating it.

 Going on the offensive